-Through faith and the power of hope, the Supremes' Mary Wilson achieved her dreams even after the most devastating loss.
+Through the power of hope, Mary Wilson achieved her dreams after a devastating loss.

 Mary Wilson has seen it all: joy and heartbreak, love and loss, struggle and fame—and through it all, her faith has sustained her.
 It wasn't something she had to go looking for; it was a given.

 "Most Afro-Americans are brought up in the church," she says.
 "So faith is something that's kind of just in the air.
 It really is a huge part of me."

 As a teenager, Wilson joined the church choir, and it soon became clear that she had not just a dream but also talent.
 In the late-'50s, she and three neighbors from Detroit's Brewster-Douglass housing project formed a "girl group" called the Primettes, and together they tried to make that dream come true.

 In 1961, the girls—now a trio consisting of Wilson, Diana Ross and Florence Ballard—got their big break when they were signed to a fledgling local record company called Motown.
 There was one catch: They had to change their name.
 And the Supremes were born.

 "We started out so young," says Wilson, reflecting on the label's milestone 50th anniversary.
 "Now, you can look back on your life and say, 'What an achievement!'"

 But it wasn't always easy; for their first few years, they were known around Motown as the "No-Hit Supremes."
 Then, in 1963, "Where Did Our Love Go" climbed to the top of the charts, and the rest of the decade saw 11 more number-one singles, including "Baby Love" and "Stop!
 In the Name of Love."